 "I don't want to show any lack of respect to our fans, but internally it's just doing the work and focusing on what our plan is and trying to execute it as well and as soon as possible," he said.
 "I don't love where we are.
 I love what we're doing and I believe in the direction we're going in."

 That plan includes stockpiling draft picks.
 The Sabres have 17 first- or second-round picks from 2012 through 2015, the most in their history, something that is by design.

 Buffalo's two first-round picks from 2012, Mikhail Grigorenko and Zemgus Girgensons, and 2013, Rasmus Ristolainen and Nikita Zadorov, are all getting NHL experience right now.
-Thanks to the trades of Vanek to the Islanders, Jason Pominville to the Minnesota Wild and Robyn Regehr to the Los Angeles Kings, the Sabres have two firsts and three seconds in June's draft and one first and three thirds in 2015.
+Thanks to the trades of Vanek to the Islanders, Jason Pominville to the Minnesota Wild and Robyn Regehr to the Los Angeles Kings, the Sabres have two first-round picks and three second-rounders in June's draft, and one first and three thirds in 2015.

 "With where our hockey club is the first and second-round picks are important," Regier said.
 "Whether we use the picks to select players at the draft or whether we use them to continue to improve the hockey club as we go forward through this season is yet to be determined."

 It's also yet to be determined how many early picks the Sabres will have by the time they're done dealing.
 Like Vanek, Moulson is a pending unrestricted free agent, so it's very realistic to think he goes to a contender by the deadline in exchange for more selections and/or prospects.